 Members can make sure their contact information is up to date by logging into their ACCESSNebraska account or calling toll-free (855) 632-7633.

-Learn more about the return to Medicaid eligibility reviews
+Learn more about the return to normal Medicaid eligibility reviews

 Medicaid and Long-Term Care (MLTC) oversees the Nebraska Medicaid program, home and community based services, and the State Unit on Aging.